So losing 75-67 to No. 18 New Mexico on Wednesday night wasn't the worst of outcomes, Trojans coach Kevin O'Neill said.

 For a while USC (3-5) was thriving, taking a 28-18 lead over the Lobos (9-0).

 But then New Mexico got its act together, putting together a 25-6 run over the final 7 minutes of the first half.

 "That killed us," O'Neill said.
 "We didn't guard anybody.
 We couldn't guard a lunch in a kindergarten class.
 The game was really won in the last 7 minutes of the first half."

 Hugh Greenwood, who led all scorers with 17 points, hit two 3-pointers in the closing minutes, including one at the shot-clock buzzer with 5 seconds left in the half, to give New Mexico a 43-34 lead.

-Over the final 7 minutes of the first half, New Mexico connected on 8 of 11 shots from the field, including 4 of 6 from 3-point range.
+Over the final 7 minutes of the first half, New Mexico connected on 8 of 11 shots from the field, including 4 of 6 on 3-pointers.

 "We cut it to five and we had our chances," O'Neill said.

-"You get a 17-point lead at home there are a lot of things to go wrong to be caught," Alford said.
+"You get a 17-point lead at home there are a lot of things to go wrong to be caught," Lobos coach Steve Alford said.
 "I thought USC did a good job of continuing to play extremely hard."

 That rally showed that the Trojans have some promise despite losing their fourth straight, O'Neill said.

 "We have 10 new players," he said.
 "I'm glad with the way we played."